sgord512/turing/README.md

-A turing machine simulator / visualizer in Haskell
+A turing machine simulator / visualizer in Haskell!!

+It works, just with ugly text rendering!!!